jkeyes/baseline/README.md

 ## Configuration Options

-Two configuration options are supported:
+Three configuration options are supported:

 * `gridColor` — an RBGA array (`[255, 0, 0, 255]` for red) or a color string (`red`, `blue`, `green` or `grey`/`gray`).
 If this option is not set, it defaults to a highly transparent red.
 * `gridHeight` — the height of the baseline grid.
 If it is not set, it defaults to 10 pixels.
+* `gridOffset` — the number of pixels to offset the grid vertically.
+If it is not set, it defaults to 0 pixels.

 ## Some more examples